twpride/tangram/README.md

 ## Puzzle generation
-Instead of generating the problem manually, examples of tangram problems found online were leveraged.
+Instead of generating the problem manually, examples of Tangram problems found online were leveraged.
 The 179 puzzles in this game was taken from a [puzzle booklet](https://web.archive.org/web/20200203050759/https://www.cs.brandeis.edu/~storer/JimPuzzles/ZPAGES/zzzRichter08-AnchorPuzzle.html) first published in 1890 by the Richter Company of Germany in 1890.
 The problems were extracted from scanned images of the puzzle booklet with a [python script](https://github.com/twpride/tangram/blob/master/scratch/process179.py) using OpenCv's `findContours()`.

 # Features to add